camit001/Python-In-30-Days/Day_26_Python_web/26_Python_web.md

 #### Serving Static File

-Create a static folder in your project directory.
+Create a static folder in your project directoryy.
 Inside the static folder create CSS or styles folder and create a CSS stylesheet.
 We use the *url_for* module to serve the static file.

 layout.html